arnavgautam/TreeHacks2015/HOLs/HOL-Windows8AndMobileServices/HOL.md

 1. In Visual Studio, press **F5** to build and run the application.
 This will ensure your channel URI is up to date and will ensure the Default Wide tile is now on your Start screen.

-1. Go back to the Windows Azure Management Portal, select the **Scheduler** tab of your mobile service, and then click **Enable** in the command bar to allow the job to run.
+1. Go back to the Microsoft Azure Management Portal, select the **Scheduler** tab of your mobile service, and then click **Enable** in the command bar to allow the job to run.

 	![Image 42](Images/image-42.png?raw=true)